(Still assessing interest on a fall Oct / Nov 2017 Class)

-Summary: This is an infantry combat leader class designed to teach you the basics of leadership, decision making, the planning and the execution of combat missions at the team and squad level.
-This is the ‘Combat Patrol / Direct Action II.’
-Although it is a progression from Combat Patrol, there are in fact no training prerequisites for those coming from alternative tactical training backgrounds.
+Summary: This is an infantry combat leader class designed to teach you leadership, decision making, and the planning and the execution of combat missions at the team and squad level.
+There are in fact no training prerequisites for those coming from alternative tactical training backgrounds.
 There is also the option to attend as a rifleman with no command responsibility.
 This is not a live fire class, and runs utilizing UTM Man Marker Rounds.
 This class is currently intended to be an annual event.

 Students will rotate through command appointments, with each leadership student getting the minimum of one full rotation as squad leader.
 Each scenario will allow time for those nominated as leaders to conduct full battle procedure: